microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ## Open Questions

 * What is the right approach for attaching TeachingTip to UI Elements?
-* Should Title, Subtitle, and buttons be content properties instead?

 Proposal for .Target property:
  ```XAML